Application and admission for University College Tilburg: Liberal Arts and Sciences

 - The interview will be held in English and will last approximately 45 minutes.

-- A positive decision means that we believe that this program will be a good match for you.
+- A positive decision means that we believe that this program will be a good fit for you.

-- A negative decision means that we do not feel that this program is a good match for you and that you will not be admitted into the program.
+- A negative decision means that we do not feel that this program is a good fit for you and that you will not be admitted into the program.

 Tilburg University complies with all the requirements of the EU General Data Protection Regulations (GDPR) regarding all personal information included in the application process, including photocopies of passports/residence permits, etc. For more information, please refer to our Privacy Statement.